mrkaurelius/agyso-zkdaovote/README.md

 `zk/cmd/zkdaovote-cli` handles zkdaovote protocol initialization which includes circuit and key generation.

 `zk/cmd/zkdaovote-service` serves as an HTTP service for performing generation and proof submission to the aligned layer.
 It uses `daovote-rs` for aligned network operations.
+You could also use `imsonia.json` file for `zkvote-service` request examples.

 ### sdk